h5py/h5py/docs/high/file.rst

 Reference
 ---------

-In addition to the properties and methods defined here, File objects inherit the full API of Group objects; in this case, the group in question is the *root group* (/) of the file.
-Refer to :class:`h5py.Group` for more information.

 .. note::

-    Please note that unlike Python file objects, the attribute ``File.name`` does *not* refer to the file name on disk.  ``File.name`` gives the HDF5 name of the root group, "``/``".
-To access the on-disk name, use ``File.filename``.
+    Unlike Python file objects, the attribute ``File.name`` gives the HDF5 name of the root group, "``/``".
+To access the on-disk name, use :attr:`File.filename`.

 .. class:: h5py.File(name, mode=None, driver=None, libver=None, userblock_size, **kwds)

     Open or create a new file.

+    Note that in addition to the File-specific methods and properties listed below, File objects inherit the full interface of :class:`h5py.Group`.

     :param name:    Name of file (`str` or `unicode`), or an instance of :class:`h5py.h5f.FileID` to bind to an existing